Hello and welcome to my website! I’m Laura, a recent PhD graduate, professional coach and current trainee psychologist.

 Before completing my doctoral degree in psychology in Sweden (Lund University), I trained and worked as a Psychological Wellbeing Practitioner and Transformational Coach, and held a variety of research assistant posts (see the Research tab for more).
 During my PhD, I also became highly involved in PhD advocacy, leadership, and the topic of well-being in academic environments.
 As part of this, I have created a number of resources about wellbeing, careers and collaboration, which can be found on the Resources page.
 Over the last year, I have had the pleasure of getting to know a variety of other areas and institutions in Sweden through becoming involved in the national doctoral committee (SFS-DK), and leading a project on working more directly with doctoral student organisations around the country.

-Since December 2024, I have been working as a Wellbeing and Career Mentor for doctoral students across all faculties at Lund University, based within Lund’s Doctoral Student Union (LDK).
-As of September 2025, I am now working part-time in the same role, and I have opened up a few hours each week (separate to these working hours and my training) for academics at other universities to access similar support.
-Please see the Coaching tab for more information if you are interested!
+Between December 2024 and July 2026, I worked as a Wellbeing and Career Mentor for doctoral students across all faculties at Lund University, based within Lund’s Doctoral Student Union (LDK).
+I continue to offer coaching support to PhD students and supervisors, from any university – please see the Coaching tab for more information if you are interested!